-The Company's financial assets and liabilities comprise cash at bank, trade and other receivables and trade and other payables, the main purpose of which is to maintain adequate finance for the Company's operations.
+The Company's financial assets and liabilities comprises of cash and cash equivalents, trade and other receivables, and trade and other payables, the main purpose of which is to maintain adequate finance for the Company's operations.
 The Company is exposed to a number of financial risks and actively mitigates the risk of financial loss.
 The key aspects are:

 - Foreign exchange risk: where possible the Company matches its currency earnings with currency costs.
 Where this is not possible, appropriate derivative contracts may be used.
-There is no speculative use of financial instruments; - Interest rate risk: the Company currently does not hedge interest rate risk, however the need to do so is regularly reviewed; - Credit risk: the main exposure to credit risk is on amounts due from customers.
+There is no speculative use of financial instruments; - Interest rate risk: the Company currently does not hedge interest rate risk, however the need to do so is regularly reviewed; - Credit risk: the main exposure to credit risk is on trade receivables, and amounts due from Arup Group undertakings.
 Controls and procedures are in place to mitigate this risk.
-Cash investments are held with banks with a minimum credit rating of A-3/P2; and - Liquidity risk: cash flow forecasts are prepared to ensure that sufficient funds are available to meet the Company's liabilities as and when they fall due.
+Cash investments are held with banks with a minimum credit rating of A-3/P2; and - Liquidity risk: the Company does not have a bank account, however other Arup Group companies will receive cash and make payments on behalf of the Company.